 For this demonstration, I'm going to "iron on" the decal using the laminator.
 The cloth is on the fiberglass carrier with the decal held in place by the parchment cover.

-Here I take the easy way out and use the laminator.
-Since I like to make miniature books, I can process the whole cover this way.
-For a larger book, you can buy a bigger laminator or master the iron-on method.
+Since I like to make small books, I can process the whole cover with a small laminator.
+For larger books, you can buy a bigger laminator or master the iron-on method.

 The letters are not firmly attached at this point.
 You have to be careful and use the 180 degree rollback method.
 Go slowly and you will get good results.